-Our Google Analytics integration makes it easy to insert tracking links into your campaigns so that you can see what visitors do on your website after they clickthrough a campaign you've sent.
+Our Google Analytics integration makes it easy to insert tracking links into your campaigns so that you can see what visitors do on your website after they click through a campaign you've sent.
 You can use Google Analytics to track the conversions from your campaign, see the path visitors take through your site, and optimize your website content.
-It's a useful tool and we recommend using it so that you have a way to measure the effectiveness of your campaigns in addition to open and click through rate.
+It's a useful tool and we recommend using it so that you have a way to measure the effectiveness of your campaigns, in addition, to open and click-through rate.

-How to set up the Google Analytics integration:
+How to set up the Google Analytics integration

-Make sure that you have the Google Analytics tracking code installed on your website.
+Before you enable Google Analytics on your campaigns and automation emails, make sure that you have the Google Analytics tracking code installed on your website.
 For more information on how to set this up, see Google's documentation.

-This is the name that will appear in Google Analytics under the Campaign tab of the Acquisition category of reports:
+This is the name that will appear in Google Analytics under the Campaign tab of the Acquisition category of reports.

 ActiveCampaign will insert this tracking URL into all links in your campaign so that when a contact clicks a link in your campaign, Google Analytics is informed they were referred by that specific email campaign.